 What kinds of activities are available during my hospital stay?

-The Family Resource Center at Seattle Children’s and the Patient & Family Resource Center at SCCA offer many services and activities for young patients and their caregivers and families.
+The Family Resource Center at Seattle Children’s and the Patient and Family Resource Center at SCCA offer many services and activities for young patients and their caregivers and families.
 These include lending libraries, computer workstations, Internet connections, copiers, printers, fax machines, extra sleeping rooms for parents or caregivers, laundry facilities, kitchen area with free coffee and hot beverages, free parent massages, and free haircuts.
 Wellness activities available to caregivers (in addition to their training for managing care and nutrition at home) include yoga classes, crafts workshops, and music performances.

 What types of Internet services are available?